kizito9898/IT-Documentation/CustomerService/Communication-Best-Practices.md

 - **I don’t downplay issues**
   Even small problems matter to the client, so I treat everything with attention.

-  > *Yeah, that error message is strange—let’s look into it together.*
+  > *Yeah, that error message is strange, let’s look into it together.*

 - **I keep my tone calm and supportive**
   No matter how the client is feeling, I stay positive and helpful.